Want Me to Visit Your School?

 Q: What happens when you visit?

 A: A lot of that is up to you.
 In the past I've done everything from provide basic instruction to drama classes on how to write plays to work one-on-one with student playwrights who are developing their own work.
 I've also been to schools where my work is being performed and sat in on rehearsals, talking to the student actors about my plays.
+I'm happy to do talkbacks with the audience after a performance, and to talk to local media as needed.

 One of my favorite guest artist experiences was at a high school near Orlando, Florida, where they were premiering Gunplay, a trilogy of one-act plays about gun violence, in Thespian competition.
 During the school day, I talked to drama classes of various levels about playwriting, and then in the afternoon, I attended rehearsals.
 I was able to attend the final dress rehearsal and then went out to dinner with the cast and tech crew, which was a complete pleasure.
 I still keep in touch with the teacher who brought me there and recently returned to her new school to conduct playwriting workshops and work with the cast of their production of Thank You for Flushing My Head in the Toilet and other rarely used expressions, my play about bullying.